 Welcome

-Welcome!
-I am an assistant professor of international security studies at the Air War College, at Maxwell Air Force Base in Montgomery Alabama.
 As an instructor in the US Air Force’s Senior PME Institution, I focus on advanced officer education to train a rising generation of senior leaders, advisors, and planners.

 Prior to serving at the War College, I was a visiting assistant professor in the Government Department at St. Lawrence University, in Canton, NY.
 I received my PhD in Political Science at Yale University in 2018, and my MA in Middle East History at Tel Aviv University in 2010.